IRA Beneficiary Options for Deaths On or After January 1, 2020

 Whether the IRA owner died before, or on or after his required minimum distribution (RMD) beginning date (RBD)—or if the IRA is a Roth IRA—only makes a difference if the beneficiary is a nonperson beneficiary, as shown below.

-NOTE: Minor children must disburse under the 10-year rule once they reach the age of majority (which hasn’t been defined).
-There are special rules for certain applicable multi-beneficiary trusts for disabled or chronically ill beneficiaries and for certain annuities.
+NOTE: There are special rules for certain applicable multi-beneficiary trusts for disabled or chronically ill beneficiaries and for certain annuities.

 IRAAscensus